timotheeg/nefarious/doc/source/why.rst

 I'm only started to use it myself for my own use, but I'd figured I'd release it open source in case it might help someone else.

 For now, I'm pretty happy with my setup: in KPhotoalbum, thumbnails and full size view are now displaying the processed jpeg.
 All the kipi plugin that publish pics to various online services (picasa, facebook) do the same.
-When I right click on a pic and select "open with rawtherapee", it opens rawtherapee nicely, and since rawtherapee stored the processing parametersnext to the nef, rawtherappe already loads whetever settings I had from my .previous session.
+When I right click on a pic and select "open with rawtherapee", it opens rawtherapee nicely, and since rawtherapee stored the processing parameters next to the nef, rawtherappe already loads whetever settings I had from my .previous session.
 If I need to print, I select the pics I want and use dcraw to extract the embedded jpeg.

-What is still needed are a few scripts to automatically merge my RAW+FINE pics into one nef right away (I'm working on that); and possibly some automated way to handle editing and saving to automatically replace the jpeg everytime.
-At the moment, After I edit in rawtherapee, I use nefarious manualy to inject the processed jpeg into the nef again.
+What is still needed are a few scripts to automatically merge my RAW+FINE pics into one nef right away (I'm working on that); and possibly some automated way to handle editing and saving to automatically replace the jpeg every time.
+At the moment, After I edit in rawtherapee, I use nefarious manually to inject the processed jpeg into the nef again.
 That's not hard, but less than ideal.